Diocese of Shreveport

-The Diocese of Shreveport (Dioecesis Sreveportuensis in Louisiana) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church covering the parishes of northern Louisiana in the United States.

-The Diocese of Shreveport is a suffragan diocese of the metropolitan Archdiocese of New Orleans.
+The Diocese of Shreveport (Dioecesis Sreveportuensis in Louisiana) is a diocese of the Catholic Church covering the parishes of northern Louisiana in the United States.
+It is a suffragan diocese of the Archdiocese of New Orleans.
 Its mother church is the Cathedral of Saint John Berchmans, in Shreveport.
-The current bishop is Francis Malone.

 Statistics

 The Diocese of Shreveport covers an area of 28,825 km2.
 The largest cities in the diocese are Shreveport, Monroe, Bossier City and Ruston.

-As of 2023, the Catholic population of the diocese was 37,986, served by 37 active diocesan priests, 14 religious priests, 31 permanent deacons and 19 nuns.
+As of 2023, the Catholic population of the diocese was 37,986.
 The diocese covered 27 parishes and 10 missions.

 History

 1717 to 1800

 The first Catholic missionary arrived in northwestern Louisiana from East Texas in 1717.
 The Franciscan priest Antonio Margil encountered Adaes Native Americans near present-day Robeline.
 At the tribe's request, he constructed the Mission of San Miguel de Linares, the first Catholic church in the region.
 Margil then journeyed to Natchitoches to minister to the French Catholics population there.